hamidb80/vverilog/readme.md

 - convert code to tree repr
 - convert code to repr

-## BUGS
-- operator priority is not considered
-- Error Handleing is Bad
-- parameters inside `if`/`case` should not considered as par group

 ## Origin
 a optional uni homework needed for a verilog parser.